340:75-6-86. Changes in child's living arrangements

 (B) obtains the supervisor's approval;

-(C) hand delivers Form 04MP014E, to the foster parent at least five judicial days before the change of placement occurs, unless an emergency exists and advance notice is not required.
+(C) hand delivers Form 04MP014E, to the foster parent or group home representative at least five judicial days before the change of placement occurs, unless an emergency exists, then advance notice is not required.

 (i) In the event of an emergency, Form 04MP014E is provided at the time of the child's removal, when possible.